fyne-io/demo/tutorials/canvas/gradient.md

 ## RadialGradient

-A radial gradient draws the colour gradient from the center out to the perimiters with a circular draw.
+A radial gradient draws the colour gradient from the center out to the perimeters with a circular draw.
 For example:

 ```